 Add a new header cell to column G called “Color”.
 Then in cell G2 write this formula:

 This is a Geosheets function that takes a column of numeric values, figures out the min and max values, and then assigns a color for each value based on where it falls within that range.
 Colors are chosen from one of four predefined palettes that both look nice and show contrast clearly.
-We didn’t specify a palette name so colors will be assigned using the default “viridis” palette, but you can optionall pass another palette name, one of “inferno”, “magma”, or “plasma”.
+We didn’t specify a palette name so colors will be assigned using the default “viridis” palette, but you can optionally pass another palette name, one of “inferno”, “magma”, or “plasma”.

 5 Add a Label column with text to show on hover.